 Breathless (1960) Written and Directed by Jean-Luc Godard.
 From a treatment by Francois Truffaut.
 Starring Jean-Paul Belmondo, Jean Seberg, Liliane David, Daniel Boulanger.
 Featuring Jean-Pierre Melvillee, Jean-Luc Godard, Claude Chabrol, Francois Truffaut.
 "A playful car thief (Belmondo) accidentally shoots a pursuing policeman.
 He hides out in Paris with a hip American girl (Seberg), trying to hustle enough cash for a getaway.
 Hoping to get him out of her apartment, she betrays him to the law, but he refuses to flee, facing his fate with an absurd stoicism modeled on his hero, Humphrey Bogart.
 An instant yet enduring classic, Breathless explored the world of cinema like no other first feature had since Citizen Kane, and movies have never been the same since Godard created a modern style of making films: self-conscious, dynamic and fresh.
 His anti-heroes and their cool eroticism provided characters and opportunities new to the screen, making Belmondo a star.

 Charade Directed by Stanley Donen.
 Perhaps the most Hitchcockian of all!
 Starring Cary Grant and Audrey Hepburn.
 Music by Henry Mancini (Academy Award nomination for Best Song, "Charade").
 Romance ignites in beautiful Paris when Cary Grant, a handsome, mysterious stranger, comes to the rescue of Audrey Hepburn, a beautiful widow.
 The nefarious truth about Hepburn's recently murdered husband unfolds when she and Grant embark on a chaotic race against a gang of sinister crooks who want their share of her husband's hidden, and very valuable, estate.
 But, one by one, each gang member is murdered, making it more difficult for Hepburn to distinguish the good guys from the bad ones.
 Filmed in Paris.
 Great supporting cast includes James Coburn, George Kennedy, Ned Glass and Walter Matthau.
 1963.
 114 minutes.
 COLOR.
-4:3 aspect ratio.
 Not rated.
 Out of Print.
 Excellent.
-DVD $14.99 + US shipping $.99 first class or $5.10 priority.
-Outside US $3 for air.
+DVD $14.99 + 99cents first class.
+Outside U.S. air shipping $3.
 This movie is traded collector to collector.
 This movie is in the public domain.

 Compulsion Directed by Richard Fleischer.
 Starring Orson Welles, Bradford Dillman, Dean Stockwell.
 Compulsion vividly recreates Chicago in the 1920s, where two wealthy psychopaths carry out a thrill killing.
 Fleischer draws extraordinary performances from his young leads.
 Bradford Dillman is dominating and dynamic as the frightening but magnetic Straus.
 Even more striking is Dean Stockwell; he is completely believable as the icily brilliant but withdrawn Steiner, subtly conveying initial vulnerability and growing strength.
 Fleischer aids both actors with his staging -- flowing tracking shots to compliment Dillman's feverish movement; and subtle off-kilter camera set-ups to show the unbalanced Stockwell at home among his stuffed birds.
 In spite of the brilliance of the two killers, they leave some clues, enough for district attorney Horn (E.G. Marshall) to bring them to justice.
 Despite their obvious guilt, lawyer Jonathan Wilk (Orson Welles) takes on the case in order to save them from death row.
 Fleischer obtains a bravura performance from Welles, in one of his rare outstanding performances under a director other than himself.